elabftw/elabdoc/doc/metadata.rst

 Positions
 ---------
 In order to assign a particular position to the inputs, use the `position` key, with a number as value.
 The inputs will then be ordered based on this value.
 Lowest value being on top.
+Groups are shown in the position they are defined.

 Removing an input
 -----------------